tintin10q/csai_ml_final_summary/README.md

 - Sometimes components are not interpretable
 - Non-convex optimization, requires initialization
 - Can be very slow
-- Not orthogonal (You don't really know were the components are)
+- Not orthogonal (You don't really know where the components are)

 ## PCA VS NMF